toshiro-en-miyamoto/widgets/vscode/WIN10.md

 Cloning a github.com repository.
 - ref: code.visualstudio.com/docs/editor/versioncontrol
 - at github.com
-  - create a reposiotry, e.g. wxWidgets, in your account of github.com.
+  - create a reposiotry, e.g. widgets, in your account of github.com.
   - create and commit README.md in the repository.
 - on your Windows
   - create a folder, e.g. %USERPROFILE%\workspace-vscode
 - clone the repository with the Git: Clone command in the Command Pallete
-  - from: your repository, e.g. github.com/your-account/your-repo
+  - from: your repository, e.g. github.com/your-account/widgets
   - to: your local folder, e.g. %USERPROFILE%\workspace-vscode
 - you will get the clone repository
-  - %USERPROFILE%\workspace-vscode\your-repo
+  - %USERPROFILE%\workspace-vscode\widgets
-  - create the '.gitignore' file in your-repo
+  - create the '.gitignore' file in the widgets folder
 ```
     *.o
     *.exe
 ```
-- don't let the Git extension to open the repo, just close the Git extension popup
+- don't let the Git extension to open the widgets folder, just close the Git extension popup

 Making the repo as a VS Code workspace.
 - create the root-workspace folder
-  - e.g. the 'vscode' folder in %USERPROFILE%\workspace-vscode\your-repo
+  - e.g. the 'vscode' folder in %USERPROFILE%\workspace-vscode\widgets
   - the shared settings among multiple workspaces under the folder will go there
 - now is the time you can customize VS Code settings
   - click the Cog icon at the bottom of the Explorer